Broker-Dealer Accounting Conference Self-Study Webinar

 1:15 – 2:30 PM

-The SEC has undergone significant changes, returning to a more simple “back to basics” approach concerning enforcement.
-Using recent examples, this session will give you a solid understanding of how these changes are expected to impact Broker-Dealer firms, with a look at:
+The SEC has undergone significant changes, returning to a simpler “back to basics” approach concerning enforcement.
+Using recent examples, this session will give you a solid understanding of what has changed, and how the changes will impact broker-dealer firms going forward.
+We will discuss:

 • Cybersecurity regulations